Texas Divorce 101: Child Support

 7 | 13.00 | 17.22 | 21.60 | 26.09 | 30.67 | 31.38 | 32.00 |

-The maximum amount of income that is applicable to the child support guidelines is adjusted every six years to reflect inflation and will be published in that same year prior to the effective date in the Texas Register, so the next increase in the maximum amount allowable to be calculated will be calculated in 2025 and become effective September 1st of that same year (Tex.
+The maximum income threshold used in the child support guidelines undergoes adjustment every six years to account for inflation.
+These adjustments are published in the Texas Register during the same year before taking effect.
+Therefore, the next increase in the maximum allowable income for calculation purposes will occur in 2025 and become effective on September 1st of the same year, as stipulated in Tex.
 Fam.
-Code §154.125(a-1)).
+Code §154.125(a-1).

-To promote an amicable settlement and child support agreement, the Family Code allows for parties to enter into an enforceable written agreement for child support that varies from the guidelines outlined above, and, if found to be in the best interest of the child, the court will render an order in accordance with the agreement (Tex.
+Furthermore, the Family Code provides an opportunity to reach an amicable settlement and child support agreement.
+Parties may enter into a legally binding written agreement for child support that deviates from the guidelines outlined above.
+If such an agreement is determined to be in the best interest of the child, the court will issue an order in accordance with this agreement, as detailed in Tex.
 Fam.
-Code §154.124(a)-(c)).
+Code §154.124(a)-(c).

 When Does Disbursement of Child Support Start?
 When Does It End?

-Disbursement of child support begins on the start date designated in the Final Decree of Divorce, which indicates the final and effective terms of divorce.
-Child support payments must continue until the obligation is no longer owed.
+Child support disbursement initiates on the specified start date outlined in the Final Decree of Divorce, marking the official conclusion of divorce proceedings.
+These payments are obligated to continue until the support obligation is fully met.

-An obligation to pay child support continues until one of the following occurs (Tex.
+The obligation to provide child support remains in effect until one of the following events occurs, as delineated in Tex.
 Fam.
-Code §154.001(a)):
+Code §154.001(a):

-- the child turns 18 years old or graduates from high school, whichever occurs later;
+- The child reaches the age of 18 or graduates from high school, whichever happens later.

-- the child emancipates through marriage or by court order; or
+- The child becomes emancipated through marriage or by court order.

 What Is the Child Support Payments Process Like?

-Unless otherwise agreed to by the parties, child support payments must be sent to the state disbursement unit (SDU) at the Office of the Attorney General (OAG) (Tex.
+Unless mutually arranged otherwise, child support payments must be remitted to the state disbursement unit (SDU) within the Office of the Attorney General (OAG), as dictated by Tex.
 Fam.
-Code §154.004).
-Payments must be received by the first day of each month unless a different date is agreed to by the parties as part of a child support agreement.
-Once received, the OAG will record the payment before dispensing it to the other parent.
+Code §154.004.
+These payments are expected to be received no later than the first day of each month, unless an alternative date is established through mutual agreement between the involved parties within a child support agreement.
+Upon receipt, the OAG diligently records the payment before disbursing it to the custodial parent.

-It is likely that an Income Withholding Order (IWO) will be ordered in your divorce, which orders the obligor’s employer to withhold the child support amount from the obligor’s paycheck and send it to the SDU for the child support payments.
-If the parties agree, then the IWO may be suspended until a delinquency occurs, but if the child support is ordered by the court without an agreement of the parties, then the IWO is required (Tex.
+In many cases, an Income Withholding Order (IWO) is issued as part of the divorce proceedings.
+This order obligates the obligor's employer to withhold the designated child support amount from the obligor's wages and subsequently transmit it to the SDU for processing.
+Should the parties come to an agreement, the IWO may be temporarily suspended until a delinquency arises.
+However, if the court mandates child support without mutual consent, the IWO becomes mandatory, as stated in Tex.
 Fam.
-Code §154.007).
+Code §154.007.

 Additional Considerations Concerning Texas Child Support

-What about if parents share custody in a 50/50 manner, with each parent having equal time with the child?
-In these instances, parents may agree to no child support as long as that agreement is in the best interest of the child and includes medical and dental coverage as part of child support payments.
+In cases where parents share custody equally, with each parent having equal time with the child, they may agree to forego child support, provided that such an arrangement is in the child's best interest and includes medical and dental coverage as part of the support payments.

-Any agreement that is included in the final decree is enforceable as long as it is categorized as an additional child support obligation.
-It is a good idea to include as much detail as possible to leave little room for discrepancies in interpretation if and when child support enforcement and court-ordered child support come into play.
+Any agreement included in the final decree is enforceable as long as it is categorized as an additional child support obligation.
+It's advisable to include detailed terms to minimize interpretation discrepancies in cases involving child support enforcement and court-ordered child support.

 Our Expert Texas Child Support Attorneys Can Help You

-An experienced divorce attorney can act as your advocate throughout the divorce process and can help with figuring out child care expenses and disbursement of child support.
+An experienced divorce attorney serves as your dedicated advocate throughout the divorce process, providing invaluable assistance in determining child care expenses and managing the disbursement of child support.

-The information and material in this blog is for informational purposes only and is not intended as a substitute for legal advice.
+Please note that the information and materials presented in this blog are intended for informational purposes only and should not be considered a substitute for legal advice.